Timeline for the day of the September 11 attacks: 8:00 p.m.

 President George W. Bush addresses the U.S. people on the day's terrorist attacks.

-8:00 (approx.): Port Authority Police Officer Will Jimeno, who was in an underground corridor between the two towers, is found alive in the rubble, and eventually freed at approximately 11:00 p.m.
+8:00 (approx.): Port Authority police officer Will Jimeno, who was in an underground corridor between the two towers, is found alive in the rubble, and eventually freed at approximately 11:00 p.m.

-8:30: U.S. President George W. Bush addresses the country from the White House in Washington, D.C.
+8:30: U.S. president George W. Bush addresses the country from the White House in Washington, D.C.
 Among his statements:

 Today, our fellow citizens, our way of life, our very freedom came under attack in a series of deliberate and deadly terrorist acts.

 Terrorist attacks can shake the foundations of our biggest buildings, but they cannot touch the foundation of America.
 These acts shatter steel, but they cannot dent the steel of American resolve.

 The search is underway for those who are behind these evil acts...we will make no distinction between the terrorists who committed these acts and those who harbor them.

 As Bush speaks, members of Congress tell CNN that during private briefings with senior administration officials, they were told that the administration had enough evidence that it was "confident" the attacks are the work of Osama bin Laden and his al-Qaeda terrorist network.

 9:00 p.m.

 9:00: President Bush meets his full National Security Council, followed roughly half an hour later by a meeting with a smaller group of key advisers.
 Bush and his advisers have evidence that Osama bin Laden is behind the attacks.
-Director of Central Intelligence George Tenet says that al-Qaeda and the Taliban in Afghanistan are essentially one and the same.
+George Tenet says that al-Qaeda and the Taliban in Afghanistan are essentially one and the same.
 Bush says, "Tell the Taliban we're finished with them."